Developer Notes #

 Settings Functionality #

-User settings are managed through JavaScript and stored in localStorage
+User settings are managed through JavaScript and stored in localStorage.
+The settings include:

 - Display options for Arabic, transliteration, and translation